tarantool/vshard/README.md

 - `storage_1_a` - storage node #1 for replicaset#1
 - `storage_1_b` - storage node #2 for replicaset#1
-- `storage_1_c` - storage node #2 for replicaset#1
+- `storage_1_c` - storage node #3 for replicaset#1
-- `storage_1_a` - storage node #1 for replicaset#2
+- `storage_2_a` - storage node #1 for replicaset#2
 - ...

-All Router instances are also can be deployed with absolutely identical instance (configuration) file.
+All Router instances also can be deployed with absolutely identical instance (configuration) file.
 Instance names are not important for routers because routers are stateless and know nothing about each other.

 All cluster nodes must have identical cluster topology for proper operation.
-It is your obligation to ensure that this configuration is indetical.
+It is your obligation to ensure that this configuration is identical.
 We suggest to use some configuration management tool, like Ansible or Puppet to deploy the cluster.